mittwald/harbor-operator/examples/README.md

 Filters and triggers are *optional* fields.

-The commented filters would make harbor filter for `alpine:latest`.
+The commented filters in this example will make harbor filter the provided registry for `alpine:latest`:

 [./replication_src.yaml](./replication_src.yaml)
 ```yaml